data-lessons/library-python-intro-DEPRECATED/_episodes/02-variables.md

 *   The last line of an error message is usually the most informative.
 *   We will look at error messages in detail [later]({{ page.root }}/05-error-messages/).

-> ## Variables Persist Between Cells
-> Variables defined in one cell exist in all other cells once executed,
-> so the relative location of cells in the notebook do not matter
-> (i.e., cells lower down can still affect those above).
-> Remember: Notebook cells are just a way to organize a program:
-> as far as Python is concerned,
-> all of the source code is one long set of instructions.
-{: .callout}

 ## Variables can be used in calculations.